Shangguan/gemfire-azure/README.md

 Make sure you have authenticated with the CLI: `az login`

-## Known Issues

-1. Two clusters cannot be deployed into the same resource group.

-## Troubleshooting
-1. Be sure the cluster-name is unique across the entire account.

 ## Developer Notes
 A 3 node Vagrant development environment has been included for testing the